• Link to LinkedIn

 Although most producer countries have introduced environmental and social regulations relating to palm oil, enforcement is often selective, incomplete or ineffective.

-Among certification schemes, the ISCC (EU) certification system generally addresses the environmental objectives of a range of EU and UN policies, principally because of its stringent definition of High Carbon Stock forests.
-The RSPO certification system addresses to the largest extent policy objectives relating to human, land, and labour rights.
-The current ISPO standard least addresses the policy objectives under consideration in this study, with limited protection for forest, and MSPO occupies an intermediate position.
+At the time, the report’s analysis showed that: among certification schemes, the ISCC (EU) certification system generally addressed the environmental objectives of a range of EU and UN policies, principally because of its stringent definition of High Carbon Stock forests.
+The RSPO certification system addressed to the largest extent policy objectives relating to human, land, and labour rights.
+The ISPO standard least addressed the policy objectives under consideration in this study, with limited protection for forest, and MSPO occupies an intermediate position.
 None of these schemes are perfect, and certification as a tool has limitations in transforming sectors such as palm oil.

-Europe remains the leading market for sustainably sourced palm oil, but progress on the growing number of voluntary initiatives and commitments has been slow.
+Europe remained the leading market for sustainably sourced palm oil, but progress on the growing number of voluntary initiatives and commitments had been slow.

-The prospect is that palm oil is likely to remain the dominant vegetable oil for the foreseeable future, having overtaken production volumes for soy-based oils over a decade ago.
+Palm oil was likely to remain the dominant vegetable oil for the foreseeable future, having overtaken production volumes for soy-based oils over a decade ago.

 Download the report